hpc/charliecloud/doc/ch-image.rst

     Enable build cache.
 Default if a sufficiently new Git is available.

   :code:`--cache-large SIZE`
-    Set the cache's large file threshold to :code:`SIZE` MiB, or :code:`-1` for unlimited, which is the default.
+    Set the cache's large file threshold to :code:`SIZE` MiB, or :code:`0` for no large files, which is the default.
 This can speed up some builds.
     **Experimental.** See section "Build cache" for details.

   :code:`--no-cache`